apeace/react16-boilerplate/README.md

 The dependencies which make it into the final, compiled bundle:

+-   [moment](https://github.com/moment/moment) - A library for formatting and manipulating dates and times.
 -   [normalize.css](https://github.com/necolas/normalize.css/) - Make default CSS behaviors more
     consistent across browsers.
 -   [react](https://github.com/facebook/react) - A library for writing reusable UI components.